osamu620/OpenHTJ2K/README.md

 OpenHTJ2K provides a shared liberary and sample applications having the following functionalities:
 - Decoding of ITU-T Rec.800 | ISO/IEC 15444-1 (JPEG 2000 Part 1) or ITU-T Rec.814 | ISO/IEC 15444-15 (JPEG 2000 Part 15.) compliant codestreams
   - fully compliant with conformance testing defined in ITU-T Rec.803 | ISO 15444-4.
-- Encoding an image into a codestream which is compliant with HTJ2K
+- Encoding an image into a codestream/JPH file which is compliant with HTJ2K
   - currently supports only HTJ2K.
-The optional markers like COC, QCC, POC, etc. are not implemented.
+The optional markers like COC, POC, etc. are not implemented.
   - **Quality control for lossy compression with ***Qfactor*** feature**

 # Requirements